open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ---

 You can monitor the health of any OpenTelemetry Collector instance by checking its own internal telemetry.
-Read on to learn how to configure this telemetry to help you [troubleshoot](/docs/collector/troubleshooting/) Collector issues.
+Read on to learn about this telemetry and how to configure it to help you [troubleshoot](/docs/collector/troubleshooting/) Collector issues.

 ## Activate internal telemetry in the Collector